EntranceJew/imgurlua/README.md

 Imgur API Documentation
 -----------------------

-Our developer documentation can be found [here](https://api.imgur.com/).
+Their developer documentation can be found [here](https://api.imgur.com/).

 Community
 ---------

-The best way to reach out to Imgur for API support would be our [Google Group](https://groups.google.com/forum/#!forum/imgur), [Twitter](https://twitter.com/imgurapi), or via api@imgur.com.
+The best way to reach out to Imgur for API support would be their [Google Group](https://groups.google.com/forum/#!forum/imgur), [Twitter](https://twitter.com/imgurapi), or via api@imgur.com.
 However, if it's a lua error you're having, EntranceJew is the guy you're going to want to talk to.